Bariatric Surgery Nutrition Guidelines aim to make the weight loss journey a success.

 Nutrition supervision is of significant value, like malnutrition, nutrient deficiencies may lead to deleterious effects on overall health.

 Essential information on nutrition management, both before and after bariatric surgical procedures is mandatory.

 Weight loss surgeries can greatly affect the stomach and small intestine which may affect the digestion and absorption of nutrients, it may also have an impact on the eating habits of the individual, hormones, or microorganisms in the gastrointestinal tract which may result in reduced appetite and improved metabolism of fat.

 Nutrition assessment is an important component of the preoperative evaluation of the patient pursuing bariatric surgery.

 Moreover, a careful nutritional assessment offers relevant information about a patient’s medical and emotional health, eating habits, health risks, weight history, and weight loss efforts that can help to assess the role of surgery on a patient’s health and his or her efforts of weight management.

-Nutrition assessment of the patient should be done by the obesity specialist and a registered dietitian.
+A nutrition assessment of the patient should be done by an obesity specialist and a registered dietitian.

 During nutritional assessment following data is collected: